Soorma Bhopali

-Soorma Bhopali is a 1988 Indian Hindi-language film produced by Naved and directed by Jagdeep, who previously played Soorma Bhopali in the movie Sholay.
+Soorma Bhopali is a 1988 Indian Hindi-language drama film produced by Naved and directed by Jagdeep, who previously played Soorma Bhopali in the film Sholay.

-This film is one of the earliest works for the music director duo Dilip Sen – Sameer Sen. One of the last released songs of Mohammed Rafi "Makhmal Ho Ya Taat Ka Parda" is in this film, picturised on Danny Denzongpa.

 Plot

 Soorma Bhopali is the owner of a Timber mart.
 He wants to distribute all his wealth to humanity.
 His trust and innocence are taken advantage of by the people.
 Dilwar Khan Dilwala, who happens to be the identical step brother of Soorma, keeps staking his claim on half of Soorma's inheritance.
 Soorma inherited a priceless necklace which, according to his mother, he will have to give to his bride.
 To get the necklace from Soorma, a group of smugglers sends a stage dancer, Sitara, to Bhopal to trap Soorma.
 Soorma takes the necklace and follows Sitara to Bombay, but two thieves by the name of Kaalia and Sambha relieve Soorma of his belongings, including the necklace.